turingschool/career-development-curriculum-site/module_one/week_3_professional_storytelling_branding.md

 * 42% of US adults looked someone up before deciding to do business with them.
 * 27% have searched for someone they met in a professional setting, such as a networking event.
 * 23% of US adults have looked up a coworker.

+Crafting your unique career story and brand is fundamental before networking or creating or refreshing your LinkedIn profile.

 ### Application: Self Reflection Activity
 Getting clear in the following areas that are within the career story template will help employers relate to your brand.
 When your brand and online presence is consisent, robust and clear, recruiters and hiring manager will seek you out.